-3. Syntax notation
+3. SYNTAX NOTATION

-In the syntax notation used in this manual, syntactic categories are indicated by italic type, and literal words and characters in sans-serif type.
-Alternatives are listed on separate lines.
-An optional terminal or non-terminal symbol is indicated by the subscript 'opt,' so that would indicate an optional expression in braces.
-The complete syntax is given in \$16, in the notation of YACC.
+In the syntax notation used in this manual, syntactic categories are indicated by italic type, and literal words and characters in constant-width type.
+Alternative categories are listed on separate lines.
+An optional terminal or non-terminal symbol is indicated by the subscript "opt," so that indicates an optional expression enclosed in braces.
+The syntax is summarized in §18.

-{ expression{out} }
+{ expression }